GiridharSundar/Alzheimer-Prediction-Model/README.md

 1. Start cmd and open the directory where the project is located.
 2. run the command python app.py
 3. Start your browser and search localhost:5000

+# NOTE:

+If you only want the training model, use trainer.py.